 - Pain deep in the pelvis: This can be caused by tears in the ligaments that support the uterus, infections of the cervix, uterus or tubes, endometriosis, or cysts or tumors on the ovaries.
 All of these may be medically treatable and would require a visit to your health care provider.

 Whatever the cause, you needn't put up with the pain!
-A gynecological exam that includes a full discussion of your concerns is an important first step to find out what's going on.
+A gynecological exam that includes a full discussion of your concerns is a good first step to find out what's going on.
 Contact your women's health care provider or a community-based resource like Planned Parenthood for a referral.
 In the meantime, keep on doing what you're already doing — finding other ways to give each other pleasure, taking your time, and enjoying each other.
 Feel good!Alice!